UIMSolutions/lang-javascript/README.md

-# uim-javascript
+# Library 🏢 uim-javascript
-UIM library to create and read JavaScript-Content
+This library is used to generate and read Javascript code